Columbiana High School

 Columbiana High School is a public high school in Columbiana, Ohio, United States.
 It is the only high school in the Columbiana Exempted Village School District.
-Athletic teams compete as the Columbiana Clippers in the Ohio High School Athletic Association as a member of the Eastern Ohio Athletic Conference.
+Athletic teams are known as the Clippers and compete as a member of the Ohio High School Athletic Association in the Eastern Ohio Athletic Conference.

 History

-For 50 years, the city of Columbiana was served by various one-room schoolhouses.
-School District Number Two had been organized as a special district in 1861 and completed the first contemporary CHS in the fall of 1864, on Pittsburgh Street.
-A second building to this campus was completed in 1873, but shut down 10 years later in favor of additions.
+Columbiana High School opened in 1864, in a building on Pittsburgh Street.
+A second building to this campus was completed in 1873 but shut down 10 years later in favor of additions.
 The first class graduated in 1881 with two students.
 A new facility was built in 1909 adjacent from the former.
-An addition, including an auditorium and gymnasium, was accomplished in 1923.
+An addition, including an auditorium and gymnasium, was completed in 1923.
 In 1955, the primary school was spun off into its own building, with a junior high building following in 1962.
-In 1998, the now Columbiana Exempted Village School District secured funding to begin the construction for a new Columbiana High School, which was constructed beside South Side Middle School on Columbiana-Waterford Road.
-The new CHS opened in the fall of 2000.
+In 1998, a new campus was built at its current location, which opened in the fall of 2000.

 Academics

-According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 310 pupils in grades 9th through 12th, with 85 pupils eligible for a federal free or reduced-price lunch.
-The school employed 21.01 teachers, yielding a student–teacher ratio of 14.75.
 Columbiana High School offers courses in the traditional American curriculum.
 Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.